cbpspratap/SQLTraining/Lecture 1/Readme.md

 - You can see the Query window(*the white canvas*), this is where you can write your SQL queries to fetch data from DBs.

-**WooOHoO!** Now that you have you have everything setup its time we start running few queries.
+**WoohoO!** Now that you have you have everything setup its time we start running few queries.